 In rare circumstances STP may need to be disabled.
-Clearing the Enable Spanning Tree checkbox will disable STP.
+Clearing the Enable Spanning Tree checkbox on the Bridge will disable STP.

 Once the changes are complete click Save.
 A reboot of the PORTrockIT Node will be required for the change to become active.
 This should be completed on both PORTrockIT Nodes before continuing.